PB✓

 Verified PBV credentials show up on your PBridge freelancer profile, putting you ahead of unverified candidates in client searches.

-• Built for the Nigerian context.
-Case studies and capstone briefs use real Nigerian business scenarios.
+• Built for the global context.
+Case studies and capstone briefs use real-world business scenarios.

 • Reviewed capstone project.
 A human reviews your final project.